Kabacan: Partial inclusion to the Bangsamoro

 In 2019, seven barangays were among the 63 in the province which became part of the Special Geographic Area of the newly created Bangsamoro, after having the affirmative vote won to join the autonomous region in a plebiscite held on February 6.
 Nanga-an, Simbuhay, and Sanggadong were among the 39 in the province that unsuccessfully voted for the inclusion in the Autonomous Region in Muslim Mindanao in 2001, while the other four were proposed to be part of the Bangsamoro, which replaced ARMM by virtue of Republic Act No. 11054.

 In 2023, the Bangsamoro Parliament approved the creation of eight new municipalities in the area.
 Those barangays were organized into Old Kaabakan (Bangsamoro Autonomy Act No. 44) following ratification in a plebiscite on April 13, 2024.

 Geography

-Kabacan is centrally located in Cotabato province, bounded on the north by Pres.
-Roxas, on the east by Matalam, on the south by M'lang, and on the west by Carmen, Cotabato and Datu Montawal.
+Kabacan is centrally located in Cotabato province, bounded on the north by President Roxas, on the east by Matalam, on the south by M'lang, and on the west by Carmen and Datu Montawal.
 It is approximately 94 km from Cotabato airport, 194 km to Davao airport and 188 km to General Santos International Airport.

 The landscape is characterized by almost regular landscape of flat terrain.
 The high mountains and rolling hills leaping close to the river plus the narrow plains have varied topographical features.
 Other features are moderately sloping and strongly sloping.